 I could tell you a lot of these guys here this week when they were here in December had plenty of help.
 Some of them are from the best of the best.
 You look at that, and many of those guys have spent a lot of time here.
 Cliff Pace doesn't live very far, and he fishes here all the time, and I mean all the time.
 He spent tons and tons of time here.
 There's a massive disparity between one guy that shows up here and fishes three days or four days, and that's it and another guy that's been here for months and had ten years experience on it or 20.
 So I like the idea of not telling anything, where the Classic is or anything, and just showing up and getting it done.

 Keri: I'd have to agree with you.
 So what do you think tournament fishing needs the most?

 Shaw: A whole lot of sponsors.
 It's such a great sport; it really is.
 It's a great sport, and it's sad to think that many companies don't support it.
 You look at a company; I don't mean to slam any company.
 I don't mean this as a negative.
 I won't even mention names now that I thought people can spin.
 That's terrible how people spin your words and get different meanings out of them.

 Keri: I have to agree with you.

 I love the sport.
-It's disappointing to see that there's not more, that we have to get the major sponsor dollars from boat companies and motor companies and things like that rather than from the big companies that every one of us here use and like I said, I won't mention names, but a lot of them that aren't here that should and could and I think it's a great sport.
+It's disappointing to see that there's not more, that we have to get the significant sponsor dollars from boat companies and motor companies and things like that rather than from the big companies that every one of us here uses, and like I said, I won't mention names, but a lot of them that aren't here that should and could and I think it's a great sport.

-Keri: So what do you think tournament fishing needs the least?
+Keri: So, what do you think tournament fishing needs the least?